lifeomic/lambda-typescript-webpack-babel-starter/README.md

 - Create a server and relaunch when file changes (this is not necessary due to the nature of testing and deploying lambda functions).

+- Provide a starter project that works for everyone.

 ## Scripts

 - `yarn test`: Use this command to lint, compile `test/**/*` files with